 Customer Risk assessment are an important part of any Anti-Money Laundering (AML) compliance program.
 An AML Risk Assessment Model is a framework used to evaluate the risk of illegal money laundering activities and assess customer risk profiles.

-It helps organizations comply with regulatory requirements by identifying, assessing, and managing risks associated with financial transactions.
+It helps organizations comply with regulatory requirements by identifying, assessing, and managing risks and associated risks along with financial transactions.
 Aml customer risk assessment template can be used to better understand the potential risks customers may pose and help determine appropriate levels of due diligence.

 Customer risk profiling involves gathering information about customers to better understand their financial activities and enable AML teams to better monitor transactions for potential money laundering activities.
 AML Client Risk Assessment are also essential pieces of an effective compliance program, as they provide an overall picture of customer activity including risk factors, suspicious transactions, and other relevant data points.